sagi5362/hello-world/README.md

 # hello-world
-class exercise for open source code
+class exercise for open source code, changing the README in new branch to make the branches be different.